sfdx-mass-action-scheduler/sfdx-mass-action-scheduler/README.md

 I'm sure you will think of all kinds of ideas how you can use this app.
 Here are a few ideas:
 * Run a process monthly, maybe to create a record or callout to an external system
+* Regularly call out to an external system to obtain data to process in Salesforce
 * Run data correction actions daily, such as updating or deleting records
 * Automatically add leads and contacts to campaigns based on report or list view criteria
 * Send emails on a periodic basis